Menu

 Between July 2024- May 2025, Ringa Hora Services Workforce Development Council engaged with industry and education organisations to develop skill standards to align with the graduate profile outcomes of the New Zealand Certificate in Leadership (Level 3) [Ref: 5304] and the New Zealand Certificate in Leadership (Level 4) [Ref: 5306].

-We are now pleased to report that the standards have been submitted to NZQA for evaluation.
+The standards were submitted to NZQA in June for evaluation.
 It will take 20 working days for the application to be picked up and assigned to an evaluator at NZQA and another 20 working days for the evaluation to be returned for more information.

 Below is a list of the standards that were submitted to NZQA for approval and a table of how the standards were designed to meet the graduate profile outcomes of the New Zealand Certificates in Leadership, levels 3 and 4.
 The standards are also designed to be used in any programme with leadership components.